 7 Self-care habits to help you cope with stress

-Here are a couple of things you can do, to make self-care a habit that sticks!
+Here are some practical things you can do, that will help you make self-care a regular behavior.

 1. Bring yourself into the present moment